The EU cONTROL SYSTEM

 Organic control bodies are private companies that compete with other control bodies and therefore have their own economic interests.
 For competitive reasons, these companies have to pursue the inspections in the most cost-effective way and limit their inspection activities to an “economically compatible” level.
 This goes clearly at the expenses of the quality of the inspections and of the organic quality and organic security.

 The EU law prescribes that companies cannot be advised by the control bodies.
 We consider this one of the most significant errors of the regulation, because in emerging countries there is often no organic organisation or association and little availability of consulting services for organic agriculture.

 Smallholders often have a hard time providing food for themselves and their families and therefore have other worries than to learn what organic cultivation means.
-Seldom they convert to organic agriculture out of conviction, but are more or less forced and exploited by local traders to satisfy the demands from the West.
-Despite the facts that there is scarce knowledge in the producing countries, no consulting takes place and no consulting possibilities exist, thousands of these producers are still certified by European control bodies worldwide.
+Seldom they convert to organic agriculture out of conviction but are more or less forced and exploited by local traders to satisfy the demands from the West.
+Despite the facts that there is scarce knowledge in the producing countries, no counselling takes place and no affordable counselling options are available for producers, thousands of these producers are still certified by European control bodies worldwide.

-Like that, the original goal of the EU regulation to safeguard consumers from organic fraud is not achieved.
+Thus, the original aim of the EU regulation to protect consumers from organic food fraud cannot be achieved.

 Contamination problems due to chemical pesticides and environmental chemicals in organic tea cultivation and due to lacking quality management in inspection and production processes

 Nutrient supply is also important in a sustainable ecological agriculture.
 The EU regulation prohibits the use of mineral fertilisers in organic agriculture.
 However, practically this cannot be monitored by the control bodies.
 The forbidden use of mineral fertilisers can hardly be detected.